seanpmaxwell/Trool/README.md

 - For large complicated spreadsheets you might want to reuse certain values.
 Suppose for Visitors who might be buying these tickets the maximum age for a child is `18`.
-One might need to reuse this value for multiple rules/tables and if they update it in once place, it needs to be updated everywhere.
-For example, the maximum age for a child might change from `18` to `15` or something like.
+One might need to reuse this value for multiple rules/tables and if it's updated in once place, it needs to be updated everywhere.
+For example, the maximum age for a child might change from `18` to `15` or something like that.
 This is where imports come in handy.
 An import basically sets up a simple JSON object that you can access in your tables.
 Imports can be created in the spreadsheet or passed in through `applyRules()`.

 - Trool iterates the entire spreadsheet first look for all the imports, then it goes back through and initializes all the decision-tables.
 So the ordering of your tables/imports does not really matter.
+For cleanliness I recommend keeping them separated.

 - All imports must begin with the cell `Import: "Import Name"`.
 If you pass an import in the imports holder (via `applyRules()`) that has a key matching an import name in the spreadsheet, you will get the warning:
 `!!WARNING!!
 The spreadsheet is using an import name already passed via the imports object.
 The spreadsheet will overwrite the import: "Import Name"`.

+- The quick-start had an example of passing imports through `applyRules()`.
+Let's look at an example of
 <br>